Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Algorithms

 Going back to the beginning of Section \ref{S:NonStationary_InputStatistics}, given realizations $\{\bby_m^{(p)}\}_{p=1}^{P_m}$ of the diffusion processes the goal is to identify a symmetric filter $\bbH\in\ccalH_N$ that drives $\{\bbH\bbC_{\bbx,m}\bbH\}_{m=1}^M$ close to the empirical covariances $\{\hbC_{\bby,m}\}_{m=1}^M$.
 Such quadratic functions of $\bbH$ can be formed under perfect knowledge on the input covariances $\{\bbC_{\bbx,m}\}_{m=1}^M$.

 Accordingly, adopting a constrained LS criterion yields a graph filter estimate

-where the transpose of the symmetric $\bbH$ is written explicitly to simplify subsequent mathematical derivations.
 Weighted variants of the criterion could also be pertinent here, as discussed following \eqref{E:opt_filter_PSD_opt}.
 Problem \eqref{E:opt_filter_genericfilter_opt} is a non-convex fourth-order polynomial optimization, which can potentially have multiple solutions.
-Since finding $\bbH^*$ is challenging, we seek computationally efficient algorithms capable of finding stationary solutions.
-A viable approach is to rely on projected gradient descent (PGD)~\cite{bertsekas_nonlinear}, which embedded as part of a feasible direction method boils down to the following update rule ($k=1,2,\ldots$ denotes iterations)
+Since finding $\bbH^*$ is challenging, we seek algorithms capable of finding stationary solutions.